nicholasmccartney/WallStreetBettors/README.old.md

 ### To run API:
 * cd server
 * Create a file called: .env
-  * Inside the folder you should have two variables:
+  * Inside the .env file you should have two variables:
     * API_KEY=
     * SECRET_API_KEY=
 * Ask Mahdi or Nick if these are needed